PaulSenon/tpl-docker-dev-env/README.md

 - in file `./Makefile` the lines:
   - `init:` (the whole block)
   - `COMPOSE_INIT: ...`
+- `LICENSE.md` unless you're me lol
 - this `README.md` (the doc for contributors explaining how to use this setuped environment is located in `./docs/docker-dev-env.md`)

 ## Issues / Contrib